drormeir/ReacherRL/Report.md

 The `step` member function gives a better API for the user to interact with the environment.
 It mimics the simple `step` function API of the `OpenAI-Gym` environment class.

 This class also keep tracking after the whole scores graph and after the most recent scores window.
 This window score is a `deque` object with a maximum length of 100.
-The member function `_recalc_curr_window_score` calculates the average of the window, its standard deviation, and a composite score equal to the average minus standard deviation.
+The member function `_recalc_curr_window_score` calculates the window's average, standard deviation, and a composite score equal to the average minus standard deviation.

 Moreover, this class compares each new completed episode's score against the previous average window score and determines its improvement status.
 This calculation is in the member function: `train` and the resulted status has three possible values:
 * A status of +1 means "training should continue": This module checks for two things: First, if the recently completed episode score is better than the previous average score.
 Second, the current window's composite score is better than the previous window's composite score.
 In case both are true, then the environment will signal that training should continue.